Past Prime: A Story of Growing Old & Going Home During the Pandemic

 While this certainly isn’t my first trip back to Michigan, it feels different this time.
 The places I hold fond memories of don’t stir the same feelings of connection within me.
 As I pass by Ann Arbor, it dawns on me that it’s been over 20 years since I spent a semester “studying” there.
 Further up the road, the gas stations and convenience stores that I used to frequent look old and disheveled.
 Their faded, forgotten storefronts seem foreign to me.

 As I get closer to home, I pass the old shopping mall that looks like a shadow of its former self.
 It’s no secret that Flint has been hit hard with economic issues, job losses, and a water crisis in recent years.
 Still, it’s concerning to see the mall parking lot nearly empty.
-It’s Christmastime, after all.
+It’s Christmastime, for Chrissake.
 The signs that once advertised places like Foot Locker, JCPenney, and The Finish Line now sit mostly empty, the white paint used to cover the names of past tenants fading with time.

 The movie theater along I-69 that was such a big part of my childhood years is no longer there; the bulldozers and backhoes did their work on it over a decade ago.
 The drive-in further up the road hasn’t shown a flick in nearly as long and looks like it’s been for sale for more than a little while.

-Its huge rusting signs signal to me that I’m nearing home and I begin to feel the anxiety build.
+Nevertheless, its huge, rusting signs signal to me that I’m nearing home and I begin to feel the anxiety build.